-In cooperation with the Tire Industry Association (TIA), Western Canada Tire Dealers offers the following training courses for 2019.
+In conjunction with Tire Industry Association (TIA), Western Canada Tire Dealers announces the following training courses for 2020.

 As always, leading these courses is TIA Director of Tire Service Matt White, our valued instructor in the past.
 Matt enjoys worldwide recognition for his dynamic approach and is highly regarded as the best in his field.